Looking to buy a property in Barcelona in 2023? Here's what you need to know

 Barcelona boasts a fusion of stunning architecture, vibrant nightlife, and sandy beaches, making it the perfect getaway for digital nomads.
 Additionally, it's a thriving hub for startups and innovation, providing opportunities to begin a new venture.

-If you're considering buying a property in Barcelona for living or rental, this guide is for you.
+If you're considering buying a property in Barcelona as a non-resident, whether for living or rental, this guide is for you.
 You'll find essential information to help kickstart your home-buying journey.

 Living in Barcelona: what you need to know